 Tide and Starling each offer free business accounts that you can access and use through a mobile banking app.
 They both come with payment cards, they both integrate with various accounting software, and they are both set up and managed digitally.
-Both have also been featured on our guide about the best business accounts on the market right now.
+The 2 providers have also been featured on our guide about the best business accounts on the market right now.
 So which might be best for you?
 We examine their different features to find out.

 Tide vs Starling: Vital statistics